qcoumes/dgeq/documentation/query_syntaxe.md

 ### `c:join`

 The default behaviour of the API is to not resolve related models.
-Only their primary key will retrieved.
+Only their primary key will be retrieved.

 The `c:join` command allow to retrieve these models, that is